 Monitoring of MRD has become routine clinical practice in the frontline treatment of virtually all childhood ALL and in many adult ALL patients.
-MRD has proven to be the strongest prognostic factor, allowing for risk group assignment into different treatment arms and has led to significant treatment reduction or intensification(54).

-The MRD techniques need to be sensitive ($\leq 10^{-4}$), broadly applicable, accurate, reliable, fast and affordable.
+MRD has proven to be the strongest prognostic factor, allowing for risk group assignment into different treatment arms and has led to significant treatment reduction or intensification(60).
+The MRD techniques need to be sensitive ( $\leq 10^{-4}$ ), broadly applicable, accurate, reliable, fast and affordable.
 The most common techniques are represented by flow cytometry, polymerase chain reaction (PCR) analysis of rearranged immunoglobulin (Ig) and TCR (allele-specific oligonucleotide [ASO]-PCR) genes and RQ-RT-PCR methods for fusion genes, if present.
-All methods have some disadvantages: flow cytometry is less sensitive than ASO-PCR and RQ-RT-PCR, mostly when 4- and 6-colors are used; ASO-PCR represents the most reliable approach, but it is time-consuming since it is based on the identification of at least one patient-specific target, not feasible in a proportion of cases (roughly 10%) and requires a strong expertise; finally, RQ-RT-PCR is highly sensitive (10-4-10-6) and relatively easy to perform; however, full standardization of all steps and international QA systems are not yet available.

-At present, intensive research is ongoing(55) to validate novel tools to improve MRD monitoring, such as NGS and digital droplet PCR (ddPCR)(56).While the time points for MRD evaluation can slightly differ between childhood and adult ALL, MRD monitoring, also early during induction in childhood(56), at the end of this phase, consolidation in pediatric and adult cohorts(57), is an important prognostic factor, and can drive therapeutic intensification

-The time points for MRD evaluation adopted in pediatric and adult protocols differ slightly(57): nonetheless, MRD is performed during induction (also at early phases in children, i.e. day +15 (58)) and at the end of induction for treatment intensification.
-MRD evaluation during consolidation and follow-up is also crucial, because MRD persistence or reappearance is associated with hematologic relapse and, again, can drive therapeutic decisions, also in light of the novel compounds available (see below).
+All methods have some disadvantages: flow cytometry is less sensitive than ASO-PCR and RQ-RT-PCR, mostly when 4- and 6-colors are used; ASO-PCR represents the most reliable approach, but it is time-consuming since it is based on the identification of at least one patient-specific target, not feasible in a proportion of cases (up to 10%) and requires a strong expertise; finally, RQRT-PCR is highly sensitive $(10^{-4}-10^{-6})$ and relatively easy to perform; however, full standardization of all steps and international QA systems are not yet available.
+Intensive research is ongoing(61) to validate novel tools to improve MRD monitoring, such as NGS and digital droplet PCR (ddPCR)(62,63).
+While the time points for MRD evaluation can slightly differ between childhood and adult ALL, MRD monitoring during the course of treatment is an important prognostic factor and can drive therapeutic intensification.
+The time points for MRD evaluation adopted in pediatric and adult protocols differ slightly(64).
+Nonetheless, MRD is performed during induction (also at early phases in children, i.e. $day + 15^{(65)}$ ) and at the end of induction for treatment intensification.
+MRD evaluation during consolidation and follow-up is also crucial, because MRD persistence or reappearance is associated with hematologic relapse and, again, can drive therapeutic decisions.
+Nowadays, the primary endpoint of treatment should be a state of MRD negativity.